KevinDHofer/CPS1000/README.md

 *Installation guide*

-To run the entire analysis, clone the repository, download the TSV file from the CLL-map Portal (cllmap.org) to the /validation folder and run the script CPS1000_analysis.Rmd and Validation.Rmd.
+To run the entire analysis, clone the repository, download the files as mentioned above and run the script CPS1000_analysis.Rmd.

----

-*** the EMBL screen data are not uploaded yet ***